socialtables/connect-four/readme.md

 There are several variations of the game, but for this project we're using the basic [Hasbro rules](http://www.hasbro.com/common/documents/dad2614d1c4311ddbd0b0800200c9a66/1EF6874419B9F36910222EB9858E8CB8.pdf)

 ## Objectives for Project Completion
-- Make the app beautiful.
+- Make the app look great.
 - Make the app responsive.
 It should look good on phones and tablets.
 - The user interface needs to work well for phones, tablets, and laptops.
 - Add animation to game pieces being dropped.